 With this evidence and research in mind we have produced a set of aims for our school in order to best support and educate our children and families so that knowledge of healthy lifestyles and enjoyment of sport and physical activities become sustainable long after the children have left our school.
 Development of Physical and Mental Wellbeing is one key focus of our curriculum intent in school, therefore for the past two years, we have successfully embedded a number of actions into everyday practice, which directly support the needs of our children.
-These actions will continue in the plan for allocating the sports premium grant in 2023/24.
+These actions will continue in the plan for allocating the sports premium grant in 2024/25.
 (See table below).
+Crofton Infants also achieved the PE Mark in 2024, a testament to our commitment to health and wellbeing.

 While we ensure protected P.E. time for each class each week, we recognise that this is only part of the physical activity that can be provided at school.
-A renewed focus on the lunchtime curriculum and promoting active learning in lessons are some of the ways in which we will continue develop our health and wellbeing curriculum in 2023/24.
+A renewed focus on the lunchtime curriculum and promoting active learning in lessons are some of the ways in which we will continue develop our health and wellbeing curriculum in 2024/25.
 In addition, we will continue to promote good mental health through the curriculum.
 This will include the regular use of calm breaks and mindfulness opportunities alongside the SCARF programme.